Piszmog/go-htmx-template/README.md

 This is the directory that `sqlc` generates to.
 Update `schema.sql` and `queries.sql` to build your database.

+This package can be easily update to use `sqlx` as well.

 ### Dist

 This is where your assets live.
 Any Javascript, images, or styling needs to go in the